How to Google With a Bang!

 !r

-for reddit.com — product reviews and community-specific information.!so
+for reddit.com — product reviews and community-specific information.!yt

 for stackoverflow.com — software engineering, programming-related topics.!p